 Autism is a complex and often misunderstood disorder.
-In this post, you’ll learn what autism is, as well as the causes and risk factors.
-We’ll also cover the signs to look for in your child, and why early intervention is important.
+In this post, you'll learn what autism is, as well as the causes and risk factors and how it affects family members.
+We'll also cover the signs to look for in your child, and why early intervention is important.

 What is autism?

 Autism, or autism spectrum disorder (ASD), is a neurodevelopmental condition that affects how a person learns, communicates, and interacts with others.

 Autism is a spectrum disorder, and those on the spectrum will each have their own unique strengths and challenges.
 The way autism affects a person’s ability to learn, perceive the world, and interact with others, can range from above average to severely low functioning.